CZ-NIC/pyoidc/doc/howto/op.rst

 Authentication
 --------------
 In general any authentication method can be used as long as the class implementing it includes the following interface:
-  * Inherit from :code:`oic.utils.authn.user.UserAuthnMethod`
+  * Inherit from `oic.utils.authn.user.UserAuthnMethod`
-  * Override :code:`UserAuthnMethod.__call__`: should return a HTTP response containing either the login page (see the simple username/password login authentication class :code:`UsernamePasswordMako`) or a redirect to a login page hosted elsewhere (see the SAML authentication class :code:`SAMLAuthnMethod`).
+  * Override `UserAuthnMethod.__call__`: should return a HTTP response containing either the login page (see the simple username/password login authentication class `UsernamePasswordMako`) or a redirect to a login page hosted elsewhere (see the SAML authentication class `SAMLAuthnMethod`).
-  * Override :code:`UserAuthnMethod.verify`: should verify the authentication parameters from the associated login page (served by :code:`__call__`).
-Must return a tuple :code:`(a, b)` where :code:`a` is a HTTP Response (most likely 200 OK or a redirect to collect more information necessary to authenticate) and :code:`b` is a boolean value indicating whether the authentication is complete.
+  * Override `UserAuthnMethod.verify`: should verify the authentication parameters from the associated login page (served by `__call__`).
+Must return a tuple `(a, b)` where `a` is a HTTP Response (most likely 200 OK or a redirect to collect more information necessary to authenticate) and `b` is a boolean value indicating whether the authentication is complete.

-    The input to :code:`verify` will contain any cookies received.
+    The input to `verify` will contain any cookies received.
 If the authentication is part of a multi auth chain, see below, the cookie returned by
-    :code:`UserAuthnMethod.get_multi_auth_cookie` should be used to retrieve the original query from the RP.
+    `UserAuthnMethod.get_multi_auth_cookie` should be used to retrieve the original query from the RP.

-To properly register the implemented verify method as the callback function at an endpoint of the OP, use :code:`oic.utils.authn.authn_context.make_auth_verify` (which wraps the specified callback to properly parse the request before it is passed along and handles the case of multi auth chains, see below).
+To properly register the implemented verify method as the callback function at an endpoint of the OP, use `oic.utils.authn.authn_context.make_auth_verify` (which wraps the specified callback to properly parse the request before it is passed along and handles the case of multi auth chains, see below).